EV Charging Optimization With Machine Learning And AI

 The planning of long-distance trips using an electric vehicle is complicated by the absence of adequate user information on the availability of charging stations.
 Since a reasonable amount of charging will take dozens of minutes, it would be very useful for a customer to know how much energy will be available at a given charging station at a given time.

-Therefore, not only the provider but also the customer will significantly benefit from an algorithm that can predict the load demand at charging stations.
-It would be beneficial for customers if they could receive the availability prediction information on their smartphone, giving them an estimate of the predicted charging time for the charging points along their route.
+Therefore, an algorithm that can predict the load demand at charging stations will significantly benefit both the provider and the customer.
+Customers would benefit from receiving availability prediction information on their smartphones, which would give them an estimate of the predicted charging time for the charging points along their route.

 Customer behavior analysis